hetvi20/Projects-Blog-hashnode/clrol9wc3000609l56stccx7o.md

 35. **What is Playbook** 📚\*\*:\*\* Playbooks are a central concept in Ansible, serving as a way to organize and execute automation tasks.
 They provide a higher-level abstraction for expressing configurations, deployments, and orchestration.

+36. Type of S3 :- 7 types

+    * S3 Standard: For frequently accessed data

+    * S3 Intelligent-Tiering: For automatic cost savings for data with unknown or changing access patterns

+    * S3 One Zone-IA

+    * S3 Glacier

+    * S3 Glacier Deep Archive

+    * S3 Outposts

 This guide provides a thorough overview of crucial DevOps and containerization concepts, offering valuable insights for developers and DevOps practitioners navigating the ever-evolving landscape.
 Happy practicing! 🚀